mdda/vscode-project-tree/README.md

 Until Microsoft provides an API to see which files are open in tabs, we can't get the 'Load/Save Session' functionality that's so useful in `geany-project-tree`...

+See Issue :

+*  (API Access to "Open Editors")[https://github.com/microsoft/vscode/issues/15178]
+   +  (Is there any estimate on when this will actually be worked on? )[https://github.com/microsoft/vscode/issues/15178#issuecomment-639991364]
+   +  (...
+I am now locking this issue because ...)[https://github.com/microsoft/vscode/issues/15178#issuecomment-652411217]  YIKES

+*  (Possible hacky solution)[https://github.com/eamodio/vscode-restore-editors/blob/master/src/activeEditorTracker.ts] - also has issue looking for save-session behaviour